jawadnaseerofficial/Linkedin-Automate/README.md

 # Linkedin-Automate

-🚀 inb – LinkedIn Automation Tool
+🚀 LinkedIn Automation Tool

-inb is a powerful automation tool for LinkedIn, built to simplify and enhance your networking efforts.
+This is a powerful automation tool for LinkedIn, built to simplify and enhance your networking efforts.
 It enables users to automate various LinkedIn tasks, including:

 Sending connection requests